mmolimar/kafka-connect-fs/docs/source/connector.rst

    file_reader.class=<File reader class>

 #.
 The connector name.
 #.
-Class containing the connector.
+Class indicating the connector.
 #.
-The number of tasks the connector is allowed to start.
+Number of tasks the connector is allowed to start.
 #.
 Comma-separated URIs of the FS(s).
 They can be URIs pointing out directly to a file
    or a directory in the FS.
 These URIs can also be dynamic by using expressions for modifying them in runtime.